jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 13. Leave the other options as default

-14. Scroll down the page and select **Save**.
+14. Scroll down the page and select **Submit**.
 You will see your call queue in the call queues list

 15. Leave the Teams Admin Center Open for the next steps